-- In the right column, list things you would love to do…IF you had the time.
+- The right column is for a list of things you would love to do, if you had the time.

 Writing the list this way will force you to prioritize things right from the start and will make it easier for you to focus on what is most important and perhaps even eliminate some things that just aren’t necessary.